raph-amiard/LASY-epita/src/cours/4_introduction_to_rust_2.md

 Ownership is a combination of three things:

 * Basic rules of ownership (one owner, N borrowers, etc)
 * Lifetimes for every value.
-For the moment, all lifetimes were infered.
+For the moment, all lifetimes were inferred.
 * The borrow checker: checks that borrows don't outlive the lifetime of the value they borrow